Actually, humans and other mammals have some

 and other hard parts.

 enzymes.
-They eat their prey in
+They eat their prey in large chunks.

 prey into liquid very rapidly.
 Their intestine has

 Click Here to return to the search form.